- In the United States, a CT scan can range from hundreds to thousands of dollars.

-Your scan includes everything listed for an Ezra Full Body.
-It also may include a five-minute, low-dose chest CT, coronary calcium scoring and a prostate scan with IV contrast if medically appropriate.
-Both the Ezra Full Body and the Full Body Plus include a 45-minute follow-up consultation with an Ezra Medical Provider, a personal Ezra Care Advisor, and a midyear check-in.
+Your scan includes everything listed for an ezra Full Body.
+It also may include a five-minute, low-dose chest CT.
+Both the ezra Full Body and the Full Body Plus include a 45-minute follow-up consultation with an ezra Medical Provider, a personal ezra Care Advisor, and a midyear check-in.

 - Adrenal glands